 Starting a code review with Amazon Q Developer

-Amazon Q can review your entire codebase, or auto-review your code as you write it.
+Amazon Q can review your entire file or codebase, or auto-review your code as you write it.

 Before you get started, make sure you've installed Amazon Q in an IDE that supports code